mattychang/learning_R_for_bioinformatics/README.md

 ### 4. How to Run Code

-- Press 'Ctrl/Cmd + Enter' to run each line in the Script Editor
+- Press `Ctrl/Cmd + Enter` to run each line in the Script Editor
 - Watch the results in the Console
 - Check created variables in the Environment tab